ROCm/rocm-examples/AI/MIGraphX/Quantization/Readme.md

 ### Generating quantization parameters

-There are 3 main methods for computing quantization parameters:
+There are three main methods for computing quantization parameters:

 - Dynamic Quantization:
     - Model weights are pre-quantized , input/activation quantization parameters are computed dynamically at runtime